Sidney Psalms: Anthropomorphic nature

-One problem this psalm struggles with is to describe the nature of God.
-How does a finite mind describe the infinite being?
-One way the problem is addressed is by describing God as a man, but in doing so, actual man must become less, to preserve the distinct inferiority to God.
-When God is made man, man becomes a worm (Psalm 22), a sheep (Psalm 23), or as in this psalm, a tree.
+This Psalm attempts to describe the nature of God.
+God is described as a man, and thus describes actual man as lesser to preserve man's inferiority to God.
+When God is made man, man becomes a worm (Psalm 22), a sheep (Psalm 23), or a tree.

-Verse 2 describes the righteous as "a freshly planted tree" and continues this metaphor throughout the stanza, referring to the "braunches", "fruite" and "leafe" of the tree as ways of describing a prosperous follower of God.
-This sets up imagery for the rest of the Psalter, where followers of God are often referred to as trees.
+Verse 2 describes the righteous as "a freshly planted tree" and continues this metaphor by referring to the "braunches", "fruite" and "leafe" of the tree as ways of describing a prosperous follower of God.
+This imagery continues through the rest of the Psalter.

-Trees are used throughout the psalms for several reasons.
-They are strongly rooted, which is used as a metaphor for roots in God.
-They bear fruit, which is used as a metaphor for the gifts of God.
-They grow slowly but strongly, which is used as a metaphor for spiritual growth.
-Finally, there are their symbolic references, such as fig leaves for shame or sin.
+Trees may be used in Psalms for several reasons.
+The roots of a tree may be a metaphor for roots in God.
+Fruit borne from trees may be a metaphor for the gifts of God.
+The growth of trees may be a metaphor for spiritual growth.
+Use of fig leaves to represent shame or sin are also tree-related imagery.

-Here are some examples of this recurring theme: